 Now you can imagine the importance of this pillar.
 This assures that your message will only be sent to your friend, not to someone else.

 Now come to the second example: imagine you and your friend are talking and sharing your personal information.

 Suddenly a third person came in between your chats and changed your information, denying you to send messages to your friend.
 Won’t you get angry over this?

 Non- Repudiation helps you with this.
-It assures you that no third party can deny sending or receiving any data.
+It assures that no third party can deny sending or receiving any data.

 Let’s come to the third example that will help you understand another work of Non- Repudiation.

 Suppose something happened to you, and now you want to get the sender’s details.
 Non-Repudiation keeps all the proof of the sender and receiver of the information.
-You can check with this.
+You can check this.